Cryptic-Minute/Minecraft_1.12.2_Welcome_Screen/Readme.md

 * [Welcome](#welcome)
     * [Preparation](#preparation)

 ## Welcome
 This is the Welcome Screen its very nice and can run on a aternos server

+## Preparation
+   Step 1: Get an aternos server, you'll need to go to https://aternos.org/:en/

+   Step 2: Then you need to make your server

+   Step 3: